tdwg/website/conferences/2024/biss-abstracts-tldr/index.md

 The complete instructions for submitting 2024 extended abstracts may be found [here](/conferences/2024/biss-abstract-submission/).
 This high level summary provides relevant links to that document.

+**Deadline for the submission of extended abstracts is 15 July 2024**

 ## Getting started

 1. [Register](/conferences/2024/registration/) for SPNHC-TDWG 2024